 I will be using the terms of genocide and 1915 events interchangeably to stand by my stance of being non-political.
 Moreover, I will share my experiences and the things I saw in the museum as they were, unfiltered, unadulterated.

 Disclaimer: some photos might be disturbing for some readers.

-I visited Armenia back in January in 2019.
+I visited Armenia for 12 days back in January in 2019.
 Everywhere I went to, everyone I met and every meal I had were remarkable.
 Frankly, even before my trip, I never thought I would experience any negative attitudes just because I am Turkish.
-As I expected, everyone was very hospitable.
+As I had expected, everything went smoothly.

-I went by taxi to the Armenian Genocide Museum on the second day of my trip, after touring around the famous Cascade Stairs in central Yerevan.
-The taxi driver asked me where I am from after hearing my non-native Russian accent.
+I went to the Armenian Genocide Museum by taxi on the second day of my trip, after touring around the famous Cascade Stairs in central Yerevan.
+The trip costed 1000 Armenian drams (less than 2 USD).
+The taxi driver asked me where am I from after hearing my non-native Russian accent.
 I said that I am Turkish.
-He asked me why was I going to the Armenian Genocide Museum and I told him that I am just curious and keen on learning about history more objectively.
+He asked me why was I going to the Armenian Genocide Museum, and I told him that I am just a curious traveler who is keen on visiting different places in the world, and learning about history more objectively.
 He was intrigued.

 Briefly About The Museum